iamyoukou/dudvWater/README.md

 Details of this technique can be found [here](https://www.youtube.com/watch?v=HusvGeEDU_U&list=PLRIWtICgwaX23jiqVByUs0bqhnalNTNZh).

 * Use W, A, S, D to move around.
-* Use mouse to look around.
+* Move your mouse to look around.
-* Use Y to save a frame.
-The default file name is "output.png".
+* Use Y to save frames.

 Environment
 * OpenGL 4.1